AdamSlack/react-ui-testing-workshop/sandbox/src/components/UserLoginPage/README.md

 - When the new user submit handler is successful, a redirect should occur

 In order to valdiate the above scenarios and expectations we will be making use of jest methods like `toHaveBeenCalledWith`, `not.toHaveBeenCalled`, and `toHaveBeenCalledTimes`.
 As well as react-testing-lib related methods to select and interact with elements on the screen.

+## Mocking

+The key thing to test in this component is the switching between two forms depending on the value of a checkbox.
+The implementation of the two forms themselves are largely irrelvant.
+As described in the `Child Components` section, we need to make use of the two forms so we can validate our handlers.
+But outside of that we should rely on the form unit tests for coverage of their own behaviour.

+As well as the child components we also want to mock the external API calls that the services in the handlers make.
+The primary reason for this is that we don't actually want to make the HTTP requests.
+But also because it means we can have control over the success and failure of them.
+In this simple example we have no behaviour to cover what we should do in the event that an API request fails.
+And since we are testing behaviours only, there are no scenarios outlined for the non-existant error handling behaviours.

+We do however rely on the tests in the services themselves to confirm that if an error did occur, they do what we expect and propagate that error.
+This means we can be confident that when we need to handle the errors, the services are not going to swallow them and pretend nothing happened.